cloudquery/cloudquery/website/pages/how-to-guides/attack-surface-management-with-graph.md

 return type(r)
 ```

+We've now created relationships for encryption and networking for our RDS instances.
+In our sample environment, we have 4 RDS Instances.
+The following image shows the following and their relationships:
+* RDS Instances in yellow.
+* VPCs in blue.
+* Security Groups in green.
+* Internet Gateways in light blue.
+* KMS Keys in orange.
+* KMS Key Policies in light pink.
+* KMS Key Grants in dark pink.

-We've now created relationships for encryption and networking.
-To display our graph, the nodes, and relationships, we will use `MATCH (n:aws_rds_instances) return n;` to return a graph visualization of our data:
+To display our graph, the nodes, and relationships, we will use `MATCH (n:aws_rds_instances) return n;` to return a graph visualization of our data.

 ![Sample Graph of RDS Instances](/images/how-to-guides/attack-surface-management-with-graph/graph-instances.png)